 This process should only be used if you wish to register with the CNHC, have not trained at a BANT recognised course, or your course was not accredited by NTEC during the time of your studies, and you have been in practise for a minimum of 3 years.

-Once your assessment has been successful and you are registered with the CNHC, you will be able to apply for Provisional Membership (B) of BANT for no extra cost.
+Once your assessment has been successful and you are registered with the CNHC, you will be able to apply for Provisional Membership (B) of BANT.
 Provisional Membership (B) will allow you to complete an APL/APEL process so that you can then make an application for full membership of BANT.

 The following document outlines the requirements: